yasir2000/openwrt-oldwiki-md/OpenWrtDocs/dnsmasq.rst

 /etc/init.d/S60dnsmasq start
 }}}

-Then you'll need to set-up your secondary dns for resolving internet's DNS queries:[[BR]] ssh into your router then:
+Then you'll need to set up your secondary dns for resolving internet's DNS queries:[[BR]] ssh into your router then:
 {{{
 cat /tmp/resolv.conf.auto
 }}}
-it will give you something like that:[[BR]]
+it will give you something like this:[[BR]]
 {{{
 nameserver 212.68.193.110
 nameserver 212.68.193.196
 }}}
-copy the information and then add it to your secondary DNS's /etc/resolv.conf:[[BR]] into your secondary dns do:
+Copy the information and then add it to your secondary DNS's /etc/resolv.conf:[[BR]] into your secondary dns do:
 {{{
 rm /etc/resolv.conf
 echo "nameserver 212.68.193.110">>/etc/resolv.conf
 echo "nameserver 212.68.193.196">>/etc/resolv.conf
 }}}
-remplace 212.68.193.110 and 212.68.193.196 by the dns you have get with the cat /tmp/resolv.conf.auto command
+Replace 212.68.193.110 and 212.68.193.196 with the IP addresses you have gotten with the cat /tmp/resolv.conf.auto command.